Mikaela/mikaela.github.io/pages/channel.markdown

 layout: page
 permalink: /channel.html
 sitemap: false
-excerpt: Rules of my IRC channel.
+excerpt: "Rules of my IRC channel.
 TL;DR: Use common sense, be nice, no discrimination, no public logging, don't bring bots without permission.
-Thanks ♥
+Thanks ♥"
 ---

 Rules of my IRC channels that may or may not exist with multiple names